100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 The Anglo-Saxon name Ivey comes from the baptismal name Ive.
 The surname Ivey referred to the son of Ive which belongs to the category of patronymic surnames.
 In Old English, patronyms were formed by adding a variety of suffixes to personal names, which changed over time and from place to place.
 For example, after the Norman Conquest, sunu and sune, which meant son, were the most common patronymic suffixes.
 In the 12th and 13th centuries, the most common patronymic names included the word filius, which meant son.
 By the 14th century, the suffix son had replaced these earlier versions.
 Surnames that were formed with filius or son were more common in the north of England and it was here that the number of individuals without surnames was greatest at this time.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Ivey were recorded, including Ivey, Ivye, Ivie and others.

 This web page shows only a small excerpt of our Ivey research.
-Another 247 words (18 lines of text) are included under the topic Early Ivey History in all our PDF Extended History products.
+Another 145 words (10 lines of text) covering the years 1644, 1648 and 1646 are included under the topic Early Ivey History in all our PDF Extended History products.

 Another 61 words (4 lines of text) are included under the topic Early Ivey Notables in all our PDF Extended History products.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Ivey family emigrate to North America: